pratut/pratut/README.md

 - 👋 Hi, I’m @pratut
-- 👀 I’m interested in ...pentesting
-- 🌱 I’m currently learning ...linux
-- 💞️ I’m looking to collaborate on ...machine learing
+-  I’m looking to collaborate on ...machine learning...
+Solving Local Problems of Nepal
-- 📫 How to reach me ...prastutbhattarai88@gmail.com
+- 📫 How to reach me ...prastutbhattarai44@gmail.com

 <!---
 pratut/pratut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.